-\textbf{Absolute Liveness Properties.} Absolute liveness specifications form an important subclass of $\omega$-regular specifications and are prevalent throughout the temporal property hierarchy~\citep{manna1990hierarchy}.
-These specifications are prefix-independent---their satisfaction is unaffected by the addition of arbitrary finite prefixes to an infinite word---making them particularly well-suited for continuing tasks.
-Moreover, when the underlying MDP is communicating, absolute liveness specifications are satisfied with probability either zero or one.
+Absolute liveness specifications form an important subclass of $\omega$-regular specifications and are prevalent throughout the temporal property hierarchy~\citep{alpern1985defining,manna1990hierarchy}.
+These specifications are prefix-independent—their satisfaction is unaffected by the addition of finite prefixes to an infinite word—making them well-suited for continuing tasks.
+Moreover, when the underlying MDP is communicating, absolute liveness specifications are satisfied with probability zero or one.

-A key observation is that many temporally extended objectives, including those expressed in Linear Temporal Logic (LTL), can be naturally framed in terms of absolute liveness semantics.
-In particular, a satisfiable LTL formula $\varphi$ is considered an absolute liveness property, if it is expressively equivalent to the formula $\mathbf{F} \varphi$, where $\mathbf{F} \varphi$ denotes eventual satisfaction of $\varphi$.
-Thus, the eventual satisfaction semantics of an arbitrary $\omega$-regular or LTL specification $\varphi$ can be captured by the absolute liveness property $\mathbf{F} \varphi$, further motivating their use in long-horizon learning tasks.
+A key observation is that many temporally extended objectives, including those expressed in Linear Temporal Logic (LTL), can be framed in terms of absolute liveness semantics.
+In particular, a satisfiable LTL formula $\varphi$ is an absolute liveness property if it is expressively equivalent to $\mathbf{F}\varphi$, where $\mathbf{F}\varphi$ denotes eventual satisfaction of $\varphi$.
+Thus, the eventual-satisfaction semantics of an arbitrary $\omega$-regular or LTL specification $\varphi$ can be captured by the absolute liveness property $\mathbf{F}\varphi$, motivating their use in long-horizon learning tasks.